siwilewicz/Mr.-Miaucztajn-webpage/README.md

 :wave: Hello!

 Welcome to Borrow Mr. Miaucztaj website!
-I've used simly HTML & CSS to create this website.
+I've used simply HTML & CSS to create this website.
 Hope You'll like it! :cat: